Blue Valley West High School: Girls' Bowling

 The girls' bowling team was established during the 2011-2012 winter sports season to add more sports available to girls in the school.

 Performing arts

 The school has a theater group that presents three shows a year as part of the school curriculum.
-Choir programs offered include concert choir, choraliers, chorale and chamber.
-The last three of which require an audition.
+Choir programs offered include concert choir, choraliers, chorale and chamber, the last three of which require an audition.
+Orchestra programs are also available, with the school offering a concert orchestra and a symphonic orchestra.

 Band

 Blue Valley West has a competitive marching band, a concert band, a symphonic band, and a symphonic wind ensemble.
 The competitive marching band won the Kansas Bandmasters Association Marching Band Championship and also placed top 25 in the Bands of America St. Louis Super Regional Championship in the 2017–18 and 2018-19 school years.